Statue of Liberty Diversity/Multicultural Resources See also:

 African American History - See Black History Month, below, and African American Experience.
 See also African History.
 (South Plainfield Public Library)

 Black History Month (February) - An online exhibit paying tribute to the generations of African Americans who struggled with adversity to achieve full citizenship in American society (Library of Congress et al.).
 Black History Month Lessons & Resources has links to lesson plans, activities, background materials, quizzes, printables, and audio/video resources for grades K-5, 6-8, and 9-12 (2023, National Education Association).
-See also African American History Month NEW!
-(U.S. National Archives and Records Administration; primary sources)
+See also African American History Month VIDEO (U.S. National Archives and Records Administration; primary sources)

 Black Leadership - See Black Leadership and related links on our Government page.

 Black Lives Matter Movement - Articles on the Black Lives Matter movement protesting police brutality and unnecessary deadly force against people of color.
-Includes articles on many such incidents and their victims, from 1938 to 2020, with links to related information.
-(2020, BlackPast.org)
+Includes articles on many such incidents and their victims, from 1938 to 2021, with links to related information.
+(BlackPast.org)

 Booklists for Younger Readers: Colors of our Community - Includes a booklist focussing on the African American community (South Plainfield Public Library).
 Librarians' Social Justice Reading Recommendations for Kids and Families is 'a social justice reading list... for kids in pre-K, elementary, and middle school.
 Some titles include mature content; parents and families are advised to use care in discussing the books with their children' (2020, American Library Association).